braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/data_warehouses/snowflake.md

 ### Data Retention

 #### Retention Policy
 Braze will store all event data for up to 2 years.
-Any data older than 2 years will be anonymized and moved to cold storage.
-As part of the anonymizing process any PII sensitive fields will be stripped out (this includes optionally PII fields like `properties`), however this data will still contain the `user_id` field which will remain consistent and can be tracked across both hot and cold tables.
+Any data older than 2 years will be archived and moved to cold storage.
+As part of the archival process all events will be anonymized and any PII sensitive fields will be stripped out (this includes optionally PII fields like `properties`), however this data will still contain the `user_id` field which will remain consistent and can be tracked across both hot and cold tables.

 You will be able to query against the most recent 2 years of data for each event in the corresponding `USERS_*_SHARED` view.
 Additionally, each event will have a `USERS_*_SHARED_ALL` view which can be queried against to return all data across both hot and cold storage tables.